Professor Andrzej Nowak: Polish and Russian political cultural traditions are polar opposites

 PAP: Could the collapse of the Soviet Union have brought a certain normalization of Polish-Russian relations?

 Professor Andrzej Nowak: The chance to improve Polish-Russian relations appeared with the collapse of the USSR in 1991.
-Remember that the Soviet Union collapsed not only as a result of the revolt of 'non-Russian' republics such as Lithuania, Latvia, Estonia and Ukraine, but also because of the rebellion if Russia itself against the imperial structure.
+Remember that the Soviet Union collapsed not only as a result of the revolt of 'non-Russian' republics such as Lithuania, Latvia, Estonia and Ukraine, but also because of the rebellion of Russia itself against the imperial structure.
 Boris Yeltsin, who opposed Mikhail Gorbachev as the leader of the Soviet Union, became a symbol of this rebellion.

 In the first years of his presidency, especially in the years 1991-1993, in his politics Yeltsin strongly emphasized the need to account for the crimes of communism.
 He decided to tell the truth about the Katyn massacre, which was very important to us.
 It was the moment when we were able to reconcile on the basis of the truth about the communist crimes, the victims of which were mostly Russians, and also Poles.
-There was the prospect of viewing communism as the most criminal system and reconciliation on the basis of the truth about the crimes of the 20th century, which made all, however tragic, historic parts of Polish-Russian relations pale.
+There was the prospect of viewing communism as the most criminal system and reconciliation on the basis of the truth about the crimes of the 20th century, which made all, however tragic, historic parts of Polish-Russian relations pale in comparison.

 Yeltsin, however, abandoned this policy under pressure from the Russian public that did not want to break with the Soviet Union, the imperial glory of which was quickly missed by the majority.
 In this situation, any attempt to settle accounts for the communist, Soviet past, in which Poles could reconcile with the Russians, was stopped by the post-Soviet elites.

 The fruit of this bad change was the election of KGB Lieutenant Colonel Vladimir Putin as Yeltsin's successor.
-From the very beginning, Putin clearly and consistently promoted the policy of re-imperialising Russia, rebuilding at least Russian rule within the former Soviet Union, or rather restoring Russia's status from Joseph Stalin's time.
+From the very beginning, Putin clearly and consistently promoted the policy of re-imperialising Russia, rebuilding at least Russian rule at least within the former Soviet Union, or rather restoring Russia's status from Joseph Stalin's time.
 To this end, he used various tools - both brutal ones, such as terrorist attacks on his own population and military aggression against his neighbours, and less brutal, but no less effective, such as the Falin-Kwiecinski gas doctrine, where instead of tanks, gas pipes could be used to make Russia's neighbours, as well as more distant European countries, dependent and subordinated.
-Remember that the topic of Putin's doctoral dissertation was gas industry.
-He used this method of making other countries dependent on Russia also against Poland.
+Remember that the topic of Putin's doctoral dissertation was the gas industry.
+He also used this method of making other countries dependent on Russia also against Poland.

-However, the most important breakthrough in Polish-Russian relations took place in 2008, when the new government in Poland broke the so-called Giedroyc doctrine, previously applied in relations with Russia.
+However, the most important breakthrough in Polish-Russian relations took place in 2008, when the new government in Poland broke with the so-called Giedroyc doctrine, previously applied in relations with Russia.
 This principle was that we would talk to Russia only after we had communicated and established good and safe relations with our immediate eastern neighbours, especially Ukraine.
 According to this doctrine, Russia could not be preferred at the expense of Ukraine.
-Meanwhile, the then Polish government decided to 'reset' our relations with Putin's Russia - in fact against Ukraine, as shown by the first visits to Moscow at the beginning of 2008, first by Minister Sikorski, then Prime Minister Tusk, while Putin was putting a 'gas gun' to the then Ukrainian government's head.
+Meanwhile, the then Polish government decided to 'reset' our relations with Putin's Russia - in fact against Ukraine, as shown by the first visits to Moscow at the beginning of 2008, first by Minister Sikorski, then Prime Minister Tusk, while Putin was putting a 'gas gun' to the then Ukrainian government's head at the time.
 The Polish government clearly declared: only the 'reset' with Russia counts, the Giedroyc doctrine is dead.

 In 2009, Putin was invited to the celebration of the 70th anniversary of the outbreak of World War II held at Westerplatte.
 While President Lech Kaczyński defended the historical truth about the role of Russia, or rather the Soviet Union, in starting that war, government officials distanced themselves from our president and pretended that Russia under Putin's rule was 'the most free and democratic' in its history.
 It was an unwise approach, especially after August 2008, when Russia attacked Georgia and took a large part of its territory from the sovereign state.
 To humiliate Polish fans of the 'reset' of relations with Russia, as Donald Tusk's government welcomed Putin at Westerplatte, the Russian army for the first time practiced a tactical nuclear attack on Warsaw as part of the Zapad military exercise.
 The course of this exercise was well known, which means that Polish politicians had to know about it.
 All this led to the disaster that happened on April 10, 2010.
 And it was the saddest breakthrough in Polish-Russian relations.